NedzadDonlagic04/task-manager-angular/README.md

 ---

-## 🛠️Features
+## 🚀 Application Features

+This project is a clean, full-stack implementation designed to showcase core development concepts.

+It includes the following features organized by page:

+🏠 Home Page

+    A clear landing page with a brief overview of the project and a "Getting Started" section.

+📝 Task Management

-- ✅ Add tasks
+    ✅ Create & Save: Add new tasks.

-- 📝 Edit tasks
-- ❌ Delete tasks
+    📝 View & Edit: A table view where you can see all tasks, with a dedicated page to edit an individual task.

+    ❌ Delete: Remove one or more tasks from the database.

+    🔍 Filtering & Sorting: Easily search, organize, and find tasks.

+    ➡️ Pagination: Navigate through tasks with a paging system for a clean user experience.

-- 📌 Mark tasks as complete or incomplete
+    📌 Mark Fail: Tasks are automatically marked as failed if deadline passes.

+📊 Statistics

+    A simple statistics page with a single chart, demonstrating data visualization with Chart.js.

-There’s no authentication or user system, just a clean CRUD implementation to practice full-stack architecture and collaboration.
+There's no authentication or user system, just a clean CRUD implementation to practice full-stack architecture and collaboration.

----

 ## 📋Getting Started